Are you getting clicks but no conversions? There’s something seriously wrong with your marketing strategy.

-Traffic and conversions.
-That’s what we want.
-And we usually start at the beginning, with traffic.
+Most marketers usually start at the beginning, with traffic.

-I agree.
+That’s a good strategy.
 Traffic is great.
 Have you ever logged into Google Analytics on a Monday morning and found a huge traffic spike waiting for you?

 That’s a fantastic feeling.